 If you’re an Austin old-timer, what we’re about to tell you sounds insultingly simple — but did you know the city’s famously lush Hike-and-Bike Trail wasn’t always so green?
 If you’re one of the many people that moved here yesterday, you’d have no idea that much of the current tree cover shading many sections of the trail, particularly in the downtown area, is technically artificial in its placement — the majority planted no earlier than the 1970s by the Town Lake Beautification Committee and famously spurred along by Lady Bird Johnson, the namesake of our central lake since 2007.

-Any local even slightly plugged into Austin’s history is aware of this in the abstract — the construction of the Tom Miller Dam in 1940 along with other dams further up the Colorado River put an end to its frequent floods, which previously made it difficult for any significant tree growth to take root on the banks near downtown.
+If you’re even slightly plugged into Austin’s history you might be aware of this in the abstract — the construction of the Tom Miller Dam in 1940, along with other dams further up the Colorado River, put an end to the frequent floods that previously made it difficult for any significant tree growth to take root on the banks near downtown.
 Prior to the construction of the dam, even the trees that persisted were often removed from the banks in an effort to mitigate the hazard of floods uprooting them and wreaking havoc on unsuspecting buildings and bridges downstream.